luisbocanegra/plasma-panel-colorizer/README.md

 **Technical**

-Backgrounds are drawn by creating rectangle areas bellow widgets/panel, text and icons repaint is done by editing some elements color property and overwriting `Kirigami.Theme.<something>Color` colors for others, while this works for most widgets, there are some that won't because they draw text and icons differently to what this project matches, if you find a widget that doesn't get colors let me know [here](https://github.com/luisbocanegra/plasma-panel-colorizer/issues/12) and I will try supporting it.
+Backgrounds are drawn by creating rectangle areas below widgets/panel, text and icons repaint is done by editing some elements color property and overwriting `Kirigami.Theme.<something>Color` colors for others, while this works for most widgets, there are some that won't because they draw text and icons differently to what this project matches, if you find a widget that doesn't get colors let me know [here](https://github.com/luisbocanegra/plasma-panel-colorizer/issues/12) and I will try supporting it.

 Time has passed and now the widget does a lot more than that, but the principle is basically the same.